 This is my 30,000-foot look at events in the ICT industry for July 2019.
 What you see here is a pr�is of the monthly report I produce, which will be available in more detail at the News section of the Eagle website, where you will also find back issues.

 A Little History of July in previous years ...

-July 2016 saw some large deals, with Verizon making two multi-billion-dollar acquisitions.
+In July 2016 Verizon made two multi-billion-dollar acquisitions.
 The big name was Yahoo who they bought for $4.83 billion, but they also paid $2.4 billion for Fleetmatics who provide fleet and mobile workforce management services.
-Oracle were also out spending big dollars, paying $9.3 billion for cloud based ERP company, Netsuite.
-Now if those deals were not big enough, Softbank (like Verizon they have a large telco presence – formerly Vodafone) paid a whopping $32.2 billion for chip designer ARM Holdings.
-Also joining the July billion dollar club was security vendor Avast, who bought AVG for $1.3 billion.
-Other deals this month saw Salesforce pay $582 million for cloud based startup Quip; Google bought video company Anvato; Terradata bought training company Big Data Partnership; and Opentext bought analytics company Recommind.
+Oracle were also out spending big dollars, paying $9.3 billion for cloud-based ERP company, Netsuite.
+Now if those deals were not big enough, Softbank (like Verizon they have a large telco presence -- formerly Vodafone) paid a whopping $32.2 billion for chip designer ARM Holdings.
+Also joining the July 2016 billion dollar club was security vendor Avast, who bought AVG for $1.3 billion.
+Other deals saw Salesforce pay $582 million for cloud based startup Quip; Google bought video company Anvato; Terradata bought training company Big Data Partnership; and Opentext bought analytics company Recommind.

 Which brings us back to the present ...

-That’s what caught my eye over the last month, the full edition will be available soon on the Eagle website.
-Hope this was useful and I’ll be back with the August 2017 industry news in just about a month’s time, until then … walk fast and smile!
+That's what caught my eye over the last month, the full edition will be available soon on the Eagle website.
+Hope this was useful and I'll be back with the August 2019 industry news in just about a month's time.

 Kevin Dee is the founder and Chairman of Eagle (a Professional Staffing Company)